 Each grade will include an intentionally diverse group of students and families from the near neighborhoods, including Prospect Heights, Crown Heights, Bedford Stuyvesant, and Park Slope.

 We will accept a maximum of 25 students for each grade.
 At scale, the school will include 6th, 7th, and 8th grades for a total of 75 students.
 As a small community school, we are looking for curious, creative, committed, and kind students and families.

-We will accept applications for all students.
+We will accept applications from all students and families.
 However, we will give priority for students from Crown Heights, Bedford Stuyvesant, Prospect Heights, and Park Slope.
 Our goal is to develop a strong school community that helps strengthen our neighborhood communities, as well.

 Each content class will include fewer than 13 students.
 In small group classes, including learning electives and advisories, there will be as few as 5 students to encourage creativity, exploration, and honest communication.

 For the 2019-2020 school year, full tuition will be set at $30,000.
-However, first families will received a 25% discount for their early commitment to our school.
+However, first families (Early Admission) will receive a 20% discount for their early commitment to our school.
 We additionally commit to freezing your tuition for all 3 years.

-Families will pay tuition on a sliding scale according to their family income.
+All families will pay tuition on a sliding scale according to their family income.
 Students will not be granted or denied admission based on socioeconomic status.

 No, we are an independent school.
 Charter schools are public schools authorized by the state.
 They often include scripted state curriculum and the standardized state exams which we believe limits student learning and stunt student growth.

 As an independent school, we design our learning standards in connection with our families and community.
 The State Board of Regents requires that non-public schools meet certain academic requirements; however, independent schools are able to design truly innovative curriculum and programs.